mygoare/dotfiles/GFW/readme.md

 * SwitchyOptions.bak

+    url: https://github.com/mygoare/.vim/blob/master/GFW/SwitchyOptions.bak, You can import it throuth this url without download.

     It is the file I backup the basic SwitchySharp Options settings.
 It usually can be used to initialize the settings if you are new to SwitchySharp.

     If you are already using SwitchySharp, you can ignore it.